THE PRODUCT

 The release cadence is two-week sprints.
 Sixty-eight sprints have shipped since the v0.1 release.
 None have been rolled back to production after deployment.
 The discipline that produces this number is:

-• Every sprint ships a release candidate to a pre-production deployment that mirrors a real customer environment.
+- Every sprint ships a release candidate to a pre-production deployment that mirrors a real customer environment.
 The release candidate runs for the full two-week sprint.
 Defects identified in the release candidate go into the next sprint's plan; the candidate doesn't ship until the defect rate is zero.

-• Every release candidate is graded by the same /assess mission that grades the production deployment.
+/assessmission that grades the production deployment.
 If the release candidate's compliance grade is lower than production's, the release does not ship.
 If the test suite degrades, the release does not ship.
-If a release ships and a regression is identified within 72 hours, it triggers a forensic post-mortem and a hot-fix sprint.
+If a release ships and a regression is identified within 72 hours, it triggers a forensic post-mortem and a hot-fix sprint. - The platform supports rollback in under ten minutes.
+Container images are immutable, OCI-signed, retained for the lifetime of the deployment.
+Rolling back is a single Helm or Compose command.
+We have not used the rollback path in production.
+We rehearse it monthly.

 The 68-sprint, zero-rollback record is not a marketing claim, it's the operational discipline that lets the platform earn the audit signature it claims.
 The sprint history, the test growth curve, and the assessment grade timeline are published in the insights archive.